-Let’s be honest with ourselves, any travelling surfer visiting Sumatra is looking for one thing and one thing only – uncrowded & perfect waves.
+Let’s be honest with ourselves, any travelling surfer visiting Sumatra is looking for 1 thing and 1 thing only – uncrowded & perfect waves.
 It’s what we crave for, dream about & talk about with our surfing buddies.
+Its the 64,000 dollar question.
+Its the most common topic of conversation here at Surf Camp Sumatra.
 Its the reason we’ll all travel for days on end and spend our hard earned cash on expensive flights, hotels and transfers.
 Its all about the lure of that perfect set-up without the crowds of your local surf spot.
 Its the yearly pilgrimage we’ll take to find that perfect wave where there’s no stress in the line-up and you can share some barrels with just a few of your mates.

 But does it really exist?

-Well, with all those positives there are some minor negatives.
-First up, its a little shifty.
+Well, with all those positives there are some negatives.
+First up, its shifty.
 Its not a mechanical reef break like we’d expect from being in Indo.
 Especially at a spot which is the focus for most travelling surfers.
-There is a pretty large playing field where the peak will rear up (when its bigger) so you’re always on your toes.
-That said, it’s a wave that seems a bit more orderly on a smaller swell and although holds pretty big conditions (triple over head) – it’s just not that manageable for the majority of its visitors when its double over head.
-The wave being a mix of sand and rock will also have a few different moods.
-Its generally always fun but a few weeks of perfection can be followed by slightly funkier banks.
-The great thing is though is that this wave breaks year round, meaning that it really does offer uncrowded and very fun waves in the off season.
+There is a pretty large playing field where the peak will rear up so you’re always on your toes.
+There’s no rip which is good – but because its such a swell magnet, larger sets will sneak through and often clear up the entire line up.
+You’ll be in priority one minute and the next thing you know you’ll be washed up on the inside with your tail between your legs.
+It’s a wave that seems a bit more orderly on a smaller swell and although holds pretty big conditions (triple over head) – it’s just not that manageable for the majority of its visitors above 5-6’.

-If the Peak is Simeule's funnest and most consistent option – you’ll find Simeulues best reef break, Dylans Right, about 30 mins to the south.
-For most, it's Simeulue's best wave.
-Its a legitimate quality set-up that can produce a world class right hander.
+If the Peak is nothing more than a fun and consistent option – you’ll find Simeulues best reef break Dylans Right about 30 mins to the south.
+Its Simeulues best wave.
+Its a legitimate quality wave that can produce a world class right hander.
 It’s not the longest of waves but long enough to provide some real tube time of mesmerising quality.
 The wave itself has a pretty defined take off spot which demands a light footed approach.
 Surfers will usually have to pull in or line-up the imminent tube section ahead that is usually as wide as it is tall.
-It's shape is text book perfection with more of a bowly tube than a super long wall.
+Its shape is text book perfect with more of a bowly tube than a super long wall.
 Winds are usually favourable most mornings and it tends to deal with cross-shore winds quite well.
 And whats more is that there is no sketchy end section and it breaks through all the tides.
 Getting in and out is also pretty easy unless it gets super big which is rare thanks to a very convenient gully/key hole on the inside.
 There are a few local surfers who are super friendly.
-They’ll get their waves but are pretty generous too.
+They’ll get their waves but they let plenty of waves go too.
 It’s a natural footers dream and is a relatively easy barrel once you set your line and you commit.